talsma-ict/context-propagation/docs/README.md

 ### Disable caching

-If however, you wish to disable caching of the context manager instances, you can:
+If however, you wish to disable caching of the context manager instances, you can set either:
-- Set the java system property `talsmasoftware.context.caching`, or
+- the java system property `talsmasoftware.context.caching`, or
-- The environment variable `TALSMASOFTWARE_CONTEXT_CACHNG`
+- the environment variable `TALSMASOFTWARE_CONTEXT_CACHNG`

 to the values `false` or `0`.